 - Interacting with SNMP or enterprise monitoring/reporting systems

 - Performing automated restarts of affected instances

 - Writing custom log messages

-To use this functionality AT LEAST two different instances of FusionReactor Enterprise are REQUIRED.
-It is important to understand this limitation of scripting.
-A script should not be configured to run against the same server instance that FusionReactor is running in.
-If the server instance fails then the FusionReactor running in this server instance may not be able to run the script, meaning it may not be able to restart itself for example.
+To use this functionality at least two different instances of FusionReactor Enterprise are required.
+A limitation of scripting is that a script should not be configured to run against the same server instance that FusionReactor is running in.
+If the server instance fails, then the FusionReactor running in this server instance may not be able to run the script, meaning it may not be able to restart itself for example.

 Enterprise scripts on Windows systems, are anything that is runnable as a binary, or can be run from the command prompt, for instance: